vasanth-z/Azure-30-days-challenge/Task-3.md

   ```bash
   exit
   ```

 ### 5.RUN NGNIX WEB SERVER

-1.Now come to the virtual machine(VM) to the overview page.
+1. Now come to the virtual machine(VM) to the overview page.
-2.Copy the "public ip address" given.
+2. Copy the "public ip address" given.
-3.Paste it on the new tab and now see it.
+3. Paste it on the new tab and now see it.
 4. Your NGNIX web server will be running successfully!!.